Gabriel-Dias-Oliveira/light-test/README.md

 ## _A light and simple test tool_

-Light test provide some functions to write tests and mocks in a simple and easy way.
+Light test provides some functions to write tests and mocks in a simple and easy way.

 ## Features